-the studio is located halfway between station and the louvre museum in the second arrondissement. given was a single room of 4.4 x 3.8 x 3.2 metres (depth/width/height) in a 19th century residential block. the small, tactical insertion of a three-sided screen divides the service areas from the square-shaped main room, which has the qualities of spacious pavillion.
+The studio is located halfway between this station and the Louvre Museum in the Second Arrondissement.
+Given was a single room of 4.4 x 3.8 x 3.2 m (depth/width/height) in a 19th century residential block.
+The small, tactical insertion of a three-sided screen divides the service areas from the square-shaped main room, which has the qualities of spacious pavillion.